iitmotorsports/IIT-SAE-ECU/README.md

 Inside `.vscode/tasks.json`, modify the options for `TEENSY_USB_PORTNAME` for the ports that the project should use to connect to your teensy. ( Set to COM6 by default )

 You can also modify the defaults for other tasks.

-Incase you wish to place the project folder elsewhere, you can modify `TOOLCHAIN_OFFSET` inside `.vscode/settings.json` in order to tell the project where the toolchain is.
-The path must be relative.
-This path must also be modified inside the first line of `CmakeLists.txt`.

 Using
 -----